 The COVID-19 coronavirus outbreak has brought disruptions and adjustments to daily life for all of us.
-Our ministry leaders have assembled these resources to help you continue to grow in your faith in these days when we cannot meet face-to-face.
-While we may not be able to gather in person we know that God is always present with us.
+Our ministry leaders have assembled these resources to help you continue to grow in your faith in these days.
+Though ministry looks different, we know that God is always present with us.
 If you have questions about accessing any of the resources here, please contact the Christian Education Office at 863-686-3163 or GroupLife@firstumc.org.

 For all ages